failk8s/lab-carvel-ytt-01/workshop/content/exercises/02-multiple-instances.md

 name of the application, using a different name.

-For the deployment resource we need to change the name of the resource, as well as labels applied to the deployment and resources created from the deployment.
+For the deployment resource we need to change the name of the resource, as well as labels applied to the resources created from the deployment.

 ```editor:select-matching-text